Human uses of mammals: Attitudes towards animals

-Anthropomorphism, the attribution of human traits to animals, most commonly to mammals, is an important part of the way that people relate to mammals.
+Anthropomorphism, the attribution of human traits, emotions, or intentions to non-human animals, most commonly to mammals, is an important part of the way that people relate to mammals.
 Attitudes and behaviour to animals ranges from cruel to sentimental.

 In popular culture and the arts

 In literature, fables such as those of Aesop have been told to teach wisdom through intentional fictions about characters such as apes, asses, bears, cats, sheep, deer, dogs, foxes, hares, horses, lions, and mice.
 Anthropomorphic children's literature became popular from the nineteenth century with works such as Lewis Carroll's 1865 Alice's Adventures in Wonderland and Rudyard Kipling's 1894 The Jungle Book.
 In the twentieth century, many of the most popular works for children have anthropomorphic characters, including Beatrix Potter's 1901The Tale of Peter Rabbit, Kenneth Grahame's 1908 The Wind in the Willows, and C. S. Lewis's The Lion, the Witch, and the Wardrobe in all of which the animals, mainly mammals, wear human clothes and have human attributes of character.